O365/python-o365/docs/latest/_sources/usage/connection.rst.txt

 Protocols
 =========
 Protocols handles the aspects of communications between different APIs.
-This project uses either the Microsoft Graph APIs (by default) or the Office 365 APIs.
+This project uses the Microsoft Graph APIs.
 But, you can use many other Microsoft APIs as long as you implement the protocol needed.

-You can use one or the other:
+You can use:

 * MSGraphProtocol to use the `Microsoft Graph API <https://developer.microsoft.com/en-us/graph/docs/concepts/overview>`_
-* MSOffice365Protocol to use the `Office 365 API <https://msdn.microsoft.com/en-us/office/office365/api/api-catalog>`_

-Both protocols are similar but consider the following:

-**Reasons to use MSGraphProtocol**:

-* It is the recommended Protocol by Microsoft.
-* It can access more resources over Office 365 (for example OneDrive)

-**Reasons to use MSOffice365Protocol**:

-* It can send emails with attachments up to 150 MB.
-MSGraph only allows 4MB on each request (UPDATE: Starting 22 October'19 you can upload files up to 150MB with MSGraphProtocol beta version) However, this will still run into an issue and return an HTTP 413 error.
-The workaround for the moment is to do as follows:

 .. code-block:: python